Des Mein Niklla Hoga Chand: Critics and impact

 In 2004 Outlook India quoted, "The soap has carried forward over the years in a compelling, realistic manner."

 The series was criticized by the Shiromani Gurdwara Parbandhak Committee for portrayal of Sikhs and for non-baptized actors playing roles of baptized Sikhs.

 Ratings

 It became one of the top rated Hindi GEC soon after its premiere ranging between 9 and 13 TVR.

-In the week December 29, 2002, to January 4, 2003, the series entered the top 10 watched television series after many months, which was earlier occupying positions 11 and 12, garnering 7.4 TVR and the following week, it occupied ninth position with 8.09 TVR.
+In the week 29 December 2002, to 4 January 2003, the series entered the top 10 watched television series after many months, which was earlier occupying positions 11 and 12, garnering 7.4 TVR and the following week, it occupied ninth position with 8.09 TVR.
 It had also beaten the top shows Kyunki Saas Bhi Kabhi Bahu Thi, Kahaani Ghar Ghar Ki and Kasautii Zindagii Kay to the top spot during early May 2003 garnering 10.9 TVR.
 The crossover episode between Des Mein and Kasautii during October 2003 garnered 14+ TVR.

 However, during 2004, the ratings of the series started to decline and the series ended in 2005.